hhftechnology/unraid_app_templates/README.md

 - Community Applications plugin installed
 - Docker enabled on your Unraid server

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/NewTemplate`)
-3. Commit your changes (`git commit -am 'Add new template for XYZ'`)
-4. Push to the branch (`git push origin feature/NewTemplate`)
-5. Create a new Pull Request

 ## Template Testing

 Before submitting a pull request, please ensure: